duukkii/duana-se-assessment/PART_B.md

 - I explored using Recharts during this assignment to generate the charts for the analytics pages, as per ChatGPT’s suggestion.
 - OAuth...
 Did not manage to set it up and make it work but I tried.
 - It was my first time deploying with Vercel, previously I used Netlify.
+- I knew nothing about PostHog prior to this assignment.
+The assignment gave me the opportunity to read up and learn more about it.

 ### b.
 What components are familiar to you (worked with before)?